keymanapp/keyboards-starter/README.md

 Within each of the folders, keyboards are further grouped by first letter or by prefix, where multiple keyboards share the same prefix indicating provenance, for example `sil` or `gff`.

+In most circumstances, you should create a subfolder tree for your keyboard layout under `release/e/example`, where _e_ and _example_ are the first initial and the full name of your keyboard, respectively.

 ## Contributing